 Instructions

-- Trim any excess fat from the pork belly and cut them into large chunks; they will slightly shrink as they cook.
+- Trim any excess fat from the pork and cut them into large chunks; they will slightly shrink as they cook.
 Season generously with salt on both sides.
 Set aside.

 - In a large pot, heat some oil over medium-high heat.
 Briefly sear the bananas on both sides, making sure they stay firm.
 Transfer them to a plate.